 To take your calendar to the next level, use different colors for different types of due dates or for different schools.
 It’ll serve as a quick visual reminder for what’s coming up when.
 Not only will this specific kind of writing help you remember deadlines, it can be a fun and productive diversion to design your calendar and tasks.

 Finally, you’ll want a couple of task lists for your binder.
 This is where you’ll list the subtasks you gathered before for your essays, recommendations, or anything else.
 You may want to list all of these tasks and subtasks onto one major spreadsheet, perhaps with the dates from your calendar mixed in.
 That way you have a quick reference sheet for everything.
 Plus, when you finish a task, you can check it off on your spreadsheet to see your progress as you go along.

 You can also set your own dates in here.
 For example, if an application is due on January 1st, you might aim to turn it in on December 15th.
 This can be helpful if you know you tend to procrastinate, miss deadlines, or find dates motivating.

 Not only will it be a big relief to you to not have to worry about important deadlines, the skills you develop now will help you again and again in college.
+Preparing yourself to meet college application deadlines will teach you great life lessons!
 In college, no one keeps track of your schedule except for yourself, so being organized beforehand will show you have a leg up over other students applying along with you.